 Mario Solis is NBC4’s award-winning weekend sports anchor and weekday sports reporter.
 He joined the station in August 2002.
 His most recent news stories can be seen here.
 Follow him on Facebook here.

 Solis has more than two decades of sports broadcasting experience.
 He has covered nearly every major sporting event, including the Olympic Games and the World Cup.
-In addition to his duties as sports anchor and reporter at NBC4, Solis is the Spanish-language announcer for HBO’s “World Championship Boxing.”
+In addition to his duties as sports anchor and reporter at NBC4, Solis is also recognized as the Spanish-language announcer for HBO’s “World Championship Boxing.”

 Prior to joining NBC4, Solis worked for the Telemundo Network and its owned Southern California station KVEA 52.
 He was the station's first sportscaster.
 He also was an executive producer and host on several network and local programs, including “Marcador Final,” which became the longest running and highest rated sports wrap-up show in Los Angeles.

 Solis began his broadcasting career in 1986 at KCBS in Los Angeles, where he briefly worked on the assignment desk and served as a field producer, before moving to NBC4 to become an editorial assistant.
 In 1994, Univision spotted Solis and pursued him to join their company as a network news sports anchor, a position he held for seven years.
 In 1994, he returned to Telemundo until he joined NBC4 in his current role in 2002.